 I can, however, imagine that for a night out or if you work in an office

-Lately I see medical ID’s with an USB stick and although it can contain a lot of information an emergency responder does not have the time of the equipment to use this type of ID.
+Lately, I see medical IDs with a USB stick and although they can contain a lot of information an emergency responder does not have the time or the equipment to use this type of ID.

 The same goes for cell phones.
-Very handy, but in case of an emergency they can get lost or be broken.
+Very handy, but in case of an emergency, they can get lost or broken.
 That makes them useless.

 More Tips about Medical Alert Bracelets

-There is a lot more to tell about medical alert bracelets and I will probably do that in another post.
+There is a lot more to tell about medical alert ID bracelets for the elderly and seniors and I will probably do that in another post.